hsmistry/picosdk-usbdrdaq-matlab-examples/README.md

 * Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers page](https://www.picotech.com/downloads/linux) to install the required `libusbdrdaq` driver package.

-### Programmer's Guides
+### Programmer's Guide

-You can download the Programmer's Guide providing a description of the API functions for the usbtc08 driver from our [website](https://www.picotech.com/library/documentation).
+You can download the Programmer's Guide providing a description of the API functions for the usbdrdaq driver from our [website](https://www.picotech.com/library/documentation).

 ## Obtaining support